Thinklab-SJTU/Awesome-LLM4EDA/README.md

 5. LLM-assisted Generation of Hardware Assertions
 6. Using LLMs to Facilitate Formal Verification of RTL
 7. DIVAS: An LLM-based End-to-End Framework for SoC Security Analysis and Policy-based Protection
+8. Fixing Hardware Security Bugs with Large Language Models
+9. LLM for SoC Security: A Paradigm Shift
+10. The Power of Large Language Models for Wireless Communication System Development: A Case Study on FPGA Platform
+11. A Deep Learning Framework for Verilog Autocompletion Towards Design and Verification Automation